This gigantes butter beans recipe is a traditional Mediterranean way of preparing legumes; little wonder these people are so much more healthy.

 All plants need nitrogen.
 In agriculture it is supplied in the main in mono-culture crops with fertilizer.

-However, bacteria in the roots of legumes like lima beans (butter beans) have the capacity to fix nitrogen from the air, providing nitrogen not only for themselves but also for the next crop.
+However, bacteria in the roots of legumes like butter beans have the capacity to fix nitrogen from the air, providing the element not only for themselves but also for the next crop.

 Holland is a country of many nationalities.
 People from all over the world live and work in cities like The Hague and Rotterdam, home to the International Court and the largest port in Europe for example.